mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 ```
 Things to mention here:
 - The `Scaffold` is an important feature.
 In Flutter, `Scaffold` implements the basic material design visual layout structure.
 Multiple widgets can be composed with `Scaffold`.
-- `FutureBuilder`builds itself based on the latestinteraction with a Future.
-The result of the interaction is obtained through `snapshot.data`.
+- `FutureBuilder` builds itself based on the latest interaction with a Future.
+The result f the interaction is obtained through `snapshot.data`.
 - Since our has a nested structure, we used `_flatten` (`_`is for indicating private methods) method to create a list that contains both categories and sources as seperate objects.
 - In Dart, type check can be done with `is` operator.
 - `InkWell` widget is used to make the item clickable.
 - `Center` is used to centerize its childs.

-To make Flutter show this route on startup, we have to define it in `home` section of the main widget.
+To make Flutter show this route on startup, we have to define it in the `home` section of the main widget.

 Change the `main.dart` with the following and run the application.